-Although the HTA found that the University of Bristol (the 'establishment') had met the majority of the HTA's standards, two minor shortfalls were found against standards for Governance and quality systems (risk assessments) and Traceability.
+Although the HTA found that the University of Sheffield (the 'establishment') had met the most of the HTA's standards, five minor shortfalls were identified against standards relating to Consent (staff training), Governance and quality systems (risk assessments and records management), Traceability and Premises, facilities and equipment (ventilation).

-The HTA has assessed the establishment as suitable to be licensed for the activities specified, subject to corrective and preventative actions being implemented to meet the shortfalls identified during the assessment.
+The HTA has assessed the establishment as suitable to be licensed for the activities specified, subject to corrective and preventative actions being implemented to meet the shortfall identified during the assessment.